Find Schools

 $22,219 Avg Student Debt

 Full-time students from Delaware pay an average of $15,020 in tuition and fees if they choose to attend UD.
 Out-of-state students pay an average of $36,880.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $22,219 in student loans.
+Bachelor’s Degree recipients from UD accumulate an average of $22,219 in student debt by the time they complete their degree.

 #15